Statistical Verification of Medium-Access Parameterization for Power-Grid Edge Ad Hoc Sensor Networks: Experimental Evaluation

 \subsection{Model calibration and fidelity checks}

 The timed-automata model instantiates IEEE~802.15.4 CSMA/CA primitives using standard-defined timing units and protocol transitions, including backoff countdown, CCA, transmission, ACK waiting, and bounded retransmissions.
 Energy accounting is implemented as a priced extension in which each protocol location is associated with a mode-dependent power draw and the accumulated cost integrates power over time within each reporting cycle \cite{larsen2005multipriced}.
 The parameterization follows a direct mapping from protocol settings to model guards and invariants, such that $[BE_{\min},BE_{\max}]$ determines the contention window evolution, $N_{\text{retx}}$ bounds retransmission loops, and the duty-cycle schedule controls sleep and wake transitions.
 We performed sanity checks to verify that increasing contention windows reduces collision-dominated failures under high load, increasing retransmission limits improves delivery at the cost of higher energy, and more aggressive duty cycling lowers energy while degrading alarm latency.
-These checks ensure that the model preserves the expected qualitative behavior of CSMA/CA under contention and energy constraints.